cnrancher/docs/content/rancher/v2.x/en/installation/ha/create-nodes-lb/_index.md

 ### Load Balancer

 RKE will configure an Ingress controller pod, on each of your nodes.
-The Ingress controller pods are bound to ports TCP/80 and TCP/443 on the host network and are the entry point for HTTPS traffic to the Rancher server.
+The Ingress controller pods are bound to ports TCP/80 and TCP/443 on the host network and are the entry point for HTTPS traffic to the Rancher Server.

 Configure a load balancer as a basic Layer 4 TCP forwarder.
 The exact configuration will vary depending on your environment.